missfunmi/core-values-app/README.md

 - [ ] Scroll to sections on button click
 - [ ] Add a reset button to clear all grouped items back to the main panel
 - [ ] Tests: [testing-library](https://github.com/testing-library/react-testing-library)
-- [ ] Logging library
+- [ ] Logging
+- [ ] Email to yourself or screenshot for social media posting

 ## Future
-- Can grouping column contents be centered?
+- [ ] Can grouping column contents be centered?
 May require more complex CSS or animation finagling.
 [See here](https://github.com/atlassian/react-beautiful-dnd/issues/1851)
 - [ ] Dragging outside of the column snaps back to column first before appearing in core values panel - FIX THIS
 - [ ] Add ability to add new columns?
 - [ ] Use onDragStart to toggle isDropDisabled on the main panel?
 [See here](https://react-beautiful-dnd.netlify.app/?path=/story/ondragstart--toggle-isdropdisabled-ondragstart)